 For some, the mere mention of “Bordeaux” – a little like “Champagne” – is simply a mark of quality, rather than the symbol of a patchwork of very different terroirs.
 Yet Bordeaux (and all the great French winemaking regions for that matter) is divided into large areas with widely-varying profiles.

-Generally speaking, the basic knowledge that all wine enthusiasts have of Bordeaux is that it is made up of a left bank, a right bank, and something not so well-known in between the Garonne and the Dordogne.
-If we take it a little further, most people know that a majority of Cabernet Sauvignon is used on the left bank, and mostly Merlot on the right bank.
-Of the middle part, known as “Entre-deux-Mers” by experts, we know almost nothing: which grape varieties, and what type of wines are produced?
+Generally speaking, the basic Bordeaux knowledge of most wine enthusiasts is that the region has a left bank, a right bank, and something not so well-known in between the Garonne and the Dordogne.
+If we take it a little further, many are aware that a majority of Cabernet Sauvignon is used on the left bank, and mostly Merlot on the right bank.
+Of the middle part, known as “Entre-deux-Mers” by experts, we know almost nothing: which grape varieties, and what type of wines are produced there?

 We’re going to delve a little deeper here and attempt to define what sets each different Bordelais terroir apart, dividing the region into three large areas: the Médoc and Graves (left bank), the Libourne region and neighbouring areas (right bank) and the Entre-deux-Mers.